superstar54/bsc-2021-unibe/README.md

 ## Set-up working environment
 * Connect to the HPC, Ubelix.
 If you are using a Windows system, please have a look at this introduction. https://github.com/superstar54/pc2-practical-cc/blob/main/Setup.docx
-* You can also use VScode for the conneciton
+* You can also use VScode for the connection